dark-orchid/neovim/README.md

 ## Contributing
 Contributions are always welcome and greatly appreciated.
 Whether you want to report a bug, suggest a new feature, or improve the documentation, your input helps make the project better for everyone.

-Feel free to submit a pull request, issue or feature request or start a discussion.
+Feel free to submit a pull request, issue or feature request.

 ### Issues and Feature Requests
 Reporting an issue or creating a feature request is made by creating a new issue on this repository.